 Full without author - A forum-like display format that does not show author's data.
 Attachments are shown as links.

-Encyclopedia - Like 'Full with author' but attached images are shown inline.
+Encyclopedia - Similar 'Full with author' but attached images are shown inline.

 Entry list - This lists the concepts as links.